8 Killer Packing Hacks To Make Traveling Easier

 - Use packing bags.
-Pack each clear vacuum-sealed packing bag with a different type of clothing: dresses, tops, leggings, sweaters, etc. Clear bags are the best since you can see what’s in them, and also label them.
+Get some clear vacuum-sealed packing bag (use the pump, a vacuum, or roll them to get the air out) or travel packing bags (if you’re not worried about fitting more in your suitcase).
+Fill each with a different type of clothing: dresses, tops, leggings, sweaters, etc. Clear bags are the best since you can see what’s in them.
+Then use a label-maker to label them (“shirts”, “skirts”, etc.).
 This way, instead of rooting around in your suitcase for a cardigan, you’ll know exactly where to look.
 It’s also nice to be able to put these in drawers because when it’s time to leave, you just need to place them back in your suitcase.
 It also keeps any bedbugs or moths from getting into your clothing and coming home with you.

 - Roll your clothing tightly.
 When filling your packing bags, roll the clothing.
 It’s easier to see what you have when your clothing is rolled (if you pack everything flat, you can only see the items on the top and bottom of each stack).
 Rolling your clothing also magically prevents them from getting wrinkles.
 Plus, rolled clothing uses less space and somehow magically allows you to fit a lot more stuff.
 Just trust me on this one.